When to visit the vet?

 Causes

-The exact causes of CLL development in dogs are not yet fully understood.
-Genetic factors appear to play a role, as certain breeds are more susceptible to developing the disease.
-Environmental factors, such as exposure to certain chemicals or radiation, may also play a role, but the evidence for this is limited.
+The exact causes for the development of CLL in dogs are not yet fully understood.
+Genetic factors seem to play a role, as certain breeds are more prone to developing the disease.
+Environmental factors, such as exposure to certain chemicals or radiation, could also play a role, but the evidence for this is limited.

 Symptoms

-The symptoms of CLL are often subtle and develop slowly, making early detection difficult.
-The most common signs include general weakness and lethargy, which can be caused by anemia and a reduced ability to fight off infections.
+Symptoms of CLL are often subtle and develop slowly, making early detection difficult.
+The most common signs include general weakness and Lethargy, which can be caused by anemia and the reduced ability to fight infections.
 Weight loss and loss of appetite are also common symptoms.

 Because the symptoms are so varied and non-specific, it is important to perform a thorough diagnostic evaluation if CLL is suspected.